Creating and Running a Phalcon Project

 14

-After saving all files and ensuring ServBay is running, open your web browser and go to the configured domain:
+Once you’ve saved all files and confirmed ServBay is running, open your browser and visit the domain you set up in ServBay:

 https://servbay-phalcon-test.local

-If everything is set up correctly, you should see Hello ServBay!
+If everything is configured correctly, you should see the output Hello ServBay!

 Integrating Databases